Attaching documents to your songs

 Go to the Songs list, click a song title and scroll down to the Documents list, which will show any documents already attached to the song.
 Then tap the Add Documents

 - This will open a list of all the documents in Set List Maker's data folder.
 You can tap the buttons at the top of the window to sort them in different ways, or tap the Search button to search for a document.
 If you want to attach files that you haven't copied into the app yet, you can tap the Import button at the top of the window, then select files from a local folder or cloud storage service, which will copy them into the app's data folder and add them to this list.

 the documents you want to attach to your song; a checkbox

 will appear next to each document you've selected.
 When

 you're done selecting documents, tap Save.

-- Your selected documents will appear in the previous window.
+- Your selected documents will be added to the Documents list on the song edit page.
 If needed,

 you can rearrange this list by dragging the "grip" area

 to the right of each document.
 The first document in